Initialize and operate MuSHRs out-of-the-box autonomous navigation stack!

 - Localization Node: In order for the controller to know whether it is in the proximity of obstacles, it must know its location on a known map.
 Solving this problem is called “localization”.
 The Localization Node is implemented using a method called Particle Filtering which in this case relies primarily on a data stream from the laser scanner.

 This tutorial does not cover Model Predictive Control and Particle Filtering in depth.
-However we recommend this tutoral to learn more about MPC and this one for Particle Filtering.

 Installing the Navigation Stack

 First we will install the RHC and Localization nodes on your robot.
 If you have already installed them, skip this step.

 $ ssh robot@RACECAR_IP

 Ensure your racecar has a connection to the internet:

 This should return a result such as:

 64 bytes from 126.96.36.199: icmp_seq=0 ttl=53 time=7.327 ms